 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These materials are sorted at the Baton Rouge transfer station to maximize recovery—contractors on active jobs often set up commercial recurring hauling agreements to keep sites clean.
-For further details on responsible disposal, check the EPA construction debris recycling guidance for standard material-stream practices.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Baton Rouge transfer station to maximize recovery — contractors often utilize commercial recurring hauling agreements to manage this process.
+Please consult EPA construction debris recycling guidance for further information on material separation requirements.

 • Framing lumber and offcuts